-A sump pump operates by pumping out ground water and rain water from basements and sub-basements to prevent flooding.
-Many sump pumps have check valves.
-On some models the check valve prevents the backwash of pumped out water back into the sump pit.
-On other models where the discharge pipe connects to the sewer system, the valve prevents sewage from backwashing into the sump pit.
-Over time the valve can develop leaks either due to loose connections to the pipes or a failing internal valve.
+A sump pump operates by pumping out groundwater and rainwater from basements and sub-basements to help prevent flooding.
+Many sump pumps are equipped with check valves, which function in different ways depending on the model.
+On some models, the check valve prevents the backwash of pumped-out water back into the sump pit; on other models, where the discharge pipe connects to the sewer system, the valve prevents sewage from backwashing into the sump pit.
+Over time, it's possible for the check valve to develop leaks that may be caused by either loose connections to the pipes or a failing internal valve.

 Video of the Day

-Inspect the center connection of the check valve for a leak.
-Inspect the spots where the pipes (especially the discharge pipe) connect to the valve.
+Inspect the center connection of the check valve for a leak, including inspecting the points where the pipes (especially the discharge pipe) connect to the valve.
 Feel around the valve for moisture or dripping water.

-Slowly pour 5 gallons of water down into the sump pump pit.
-The pump will kick on and begin drawing water out.
+Fill a 5-gallon bucket with water and slowly pour it down into the sump pump pit.
+The pump will then kick on and begin drawing water out.
 Watch the check valve connections to the pipes and the valve itself as the water drains.

-Make note of exactly where the leaks are occurring on the check valve.
+Make a note of exactly where the leaks are occurring on the check valve.
 Wait until the pump shuts off.
-Look in the sump pit to see if water leaks from the intake pipe.
-If it does, this can be a sign that the check valve's internal valve is failing.
+Then look in the sump pit to see if water is leaking from the intake pipe.
+If it is, this can be a sign that the check valve's internal valve is failing.

-You can tighten the clamps holding the pipes to the check valve or tighten the center check valve bolts if you find leaks on the body of the valve or near the pipe connections.
-However, you may want to consult a plumber to repair the check valve if the leak is excessive or if water or sewage is coming back out of the intake pipe.
+You can tighten the clamps holding the pipes to the check valve or tighten the center check valve bolts if you find any leaks on the body of the valve or near the pipe connections.
+However, you may want to hire a licensed plumber to repair the check valve if the leak is excessive or if water or sewage is coming back out of the intake pipe.